Ohio car insurance laws

 Ohio drivers should also consider the fact that minimum coverage insurance does not include any coverage for their vehicle.
 Using the example above, if your vehicle sustained $10,000 worth of damage in the accident, you would be responsible for the cost of repairs in full.

 No, Ohio is not a no-fault state.
 Ohio is considered to be a fault state, also called a tort state.
-While no-fault states mean that a driver’s insurance company pays their costs and expenses regardless of who caused the accident, a fault state (like Ohio) means that the at-fault driver’s insurance company pays those costs.
+While no-fault states mean that a driver’s insurance company pays their costs and expenses regardless of who caused the accident, a fault state (like Ohio) means that the at-fault driver’s insurance company pays those costs for everyone involved.

 Penalties for driving without insurance in Ohio

 The penalties for driving without minimum car insurance in Ohio are serious.
-Any driver that is caught without insurance will automatically have their license suspended.
+Any driver that is caught not complying with Ohio insurance laws will automatically have their license suspended.
 Here are the consequences of driving without insurance in Ohio:

 - First offense: The driver’s license will be suspended until they can show proof of insurance.
 The driver must pay a $100 reinstatement fee to get their license back.